-"Orchids get a bad reputation as a tough houseplant because of two reasons: they require bright light, which not everyone has, and they’re not embraced when not in bloom," says Marino.
+"Orchids get a bad reputation as a tough houseplant because of two reasons: they require bright light, which not everyone has, and they’re not embraced when not in bloom," says Erin Marino, editorial lead at The Sill.
 "Nine times out of 10, I think orchids are purchased for their brightly colored beautiful flowers which makes a ton of sense.
 But orchids can be just as wonderful when not in bloom—embrace the thick broad green leaves they produce outside of their blooming cycle, instead of tossing your orchid once its flowers start to wilt."

 How to take care of orchids

 Success with caring for orchids comes from consistency, not owner expertise.
 “Orchids need a few things to stay consistent, so once you’ve established the best conditions for your new plant, you’ll be able to enjoy it year after year,” says Hewitt.
 “I promise, orchids may seem like advanced level plant care, but they are a low maintenance plant if you keep these few things in mind.”

 First things first, Palomares says the first mistake to avoid when learning how to take care of orchids orchids is using the wrong potting mix.
 “In the wild, orchids grow on the bark of trees, so you’ll want to replicate that environment as much as possible,” he says.
 “Instead of soil, use a potting mix made especially for orchids.
 Also, you will want to repot your orchid when needed (approximately every other year).
 It’s important to remember that in addition to a new pot, you also need a new potting mix.”